 - It is right to insist upon high standards in safeguarding practice from all of our partners.

 - We must proactively care for our staff and volunteers.
-Individuals should be encouraged to take personal responsibility for their own wellbeing as well as feeling empowered to seek support when necessary.
+Individuals should be encouraged to be authentically themselves and take personal responsibility for their own wellbeing as well as feeling able to seek support when necessary.

 - Our safeguarding policy and related documents should be publicly available.

-- Resolution and escalation – take responsibility to ensure that referrals made are followed up and take further action if not satisfied with the response.
+- Resolve – take responsibility to ensure that reports and referrals made are followed up in a timely way and take further action if not satisfied with the response.